Spuced/ca4022-assignment1/data/README.md

 The job listings data can be accessed from [this Kaggle dataset](https://www.kaggle.com/datasets/shivamb/real-or-fake-fake-jobposting-prediction).

 ## Country Code Data
-For country code reference, please consult the data available at [this GitHub repository](https://github.com/lukes/ISO-3166-Countries-with-Regional-Codes/blob/master/all/all.csv).
+The country code data can be found at [this GitHub repository](https://github.com/lukes/ISO-3166-Countries-with-Regional-Codes/blob/master/all/all.csv).